- Harriet Irving Botanical Gardens

-- Gardens North – Broken Link
+- Gardens North

 A seedhouse located in Annapolis Royal, N.S.
 “Our primary business is the sale of hardy native and exotic seeds, both herbaceous and woody.”
 The catalogue includes many native species and provides information about the origin of the species, their presentation and special requirements.
-The business is currently for sale and may no longer continue.
+The business is currently for sale and may no longer be active.

 - Macphail Woods Ecological Forestry Project (P.E.I.)

 The website provides information on the Acadian Forest and about propagating native shrubs and trees, many of which can be obtained from the MacPhail Nursery.
 View 2018 catalogue.

 Plants to Use and Plants to Avoid, sections on Trees Shrubs, Vines and Ground Covers, Perennials: Flowering Plants, Ferns.